 Things to do in Saint Joseph Missouri

-You can do many things in St. Joseph, Missouri.
+There are many things you can do in St. Joseph Missouri.
 Krug Park or Wyeth-Tootle Mansion might be worth a visit.
 You will also find museums, such as the Albrecht-Kemper Museum of Art.

-When you visit Saint Joseph's, make sure to stop by the city's arts scene.
-There's a local symphony as well as many other artistic institutions that have a variety of works.
+Be sure to take a look at the arts scene in Saint Joseph's while you're there.
+The town also has its own symphony.
+There are many other artistic organisations that provide a diverse range of work.
 The Allied Arts Council in the city includes 13 arts organizations.
 These include open air painting, community theater that has won awards, and a comprehensive symphony.
-The orchestra performs at the city's historic cathedrals, art-deco Missouri Theater and other venues.
-You can also enroll in classes at the Albrecht-Kemper Museum of Art.
-It has exhibits and offers year-round classes.
+The orchestra performs within the city's cathedrals and art-deco Missouri Theater.
+The Albrecht-Kemper Museum of Art offers classes and exhibits year-round.

 A few popular St. Joseph Businesses include: